Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Overcoming the Pitfalls in SimulST Latency Metrics

-We introduce a new resegmentation method inspired by \citet{polak2024longformslt}, employing a softer alignment strategy to more accurately match the translation output with the reference segments.
+We introduce a new resegmentation method inspired by \cite{polak2024longformslt}, employing a softer alignment strategy to more accurately match the translation output with the reference segments.
 We start by lowercasing and tokenizing both the reference and the system hypotheses.
 This allows for a more precise alignment around the sentence ends, especially in cases where the reference and the model differ in sentence segmentation.
-However, we still keep the original texts in memory so as not to interfere with the machine translation quality evaluation that is computed over the resegmented hypotheses.
-Additionally, we keep the delay together with each token and use it during the alignment process to prevent alignment of tokens to future segments, which leads to spurious negative latencies.
+Although we change the text for alignment, we keep the original version to ensure that the translation quality score remains accurate.
+Additionally, we maintain the delay associated with each token and use it during the alignment process to prevent the alignment of tokens with future segments, which would lead to spurious negative latencies.
 For alignment, we maximize the following score: